QuXnt/egnature/README.md

 # Egnature - Email Sign Generator

 ## Introduction
-Egnature is an email signature generator tool,which is open source and free to use
+Egnature is an email signature generator tool, which is open source and free to use.

 ## Features
-- Drag n Drop / Upload and Resize the profile image.
+- Drag 'n' Drop / Upload and Resize the profile image.
 - Easy to use with simply clicking on *Copy* button

 ## How to Install and Run